 Let's start with finding out the IP address of the computer, in the student's computer room, that you are using.
 Use dig to do so.
 Repeat the task for some neighbor computers.
 Now let's see what will happen if we try to lookup a nonexistent computer in the network using dig.
 Finally look for the file: /etc/hosts.
 Describe the function of this file.
 Use a proper editor to study its content.
 When was the file created?
-Can you see the name of the computers you have searched for in it?
-Why?
+Can you see the name of the computers you have searched for in it? (yes or no) describe your answer?